Setting up WolfCopy Printers

-- Click the + to add a printer
+- Click the plus sign (+) to add a printer.

-WolfCopy printers are usually named by their official university building abbreviation – room number – a sequence number.
+official university building abbreviation – room number – sequence number.

-Example: for a single black and white printer in the building named Building with official abbreviation of BLD in room one (1) the name should be bld-001-1.
-If the printer were a color printer then the name should be bld-001-color1.
+Example: For a single black and white printer in the building named Building with official abbreviation of BLD in Room 1, the name should be:

 NOTE: names are always lower case.

-- In the Name: field type the name of the WolfCopy printer Example: bld-001-color1
+- In the Name: field, type the name of the WolfCopy printer.

-- From the Print Using: pop-up choose Select a driver to use… which will reveal a long list of printer models.
-Be sure to select the printer model that matches the Printer Driver: field for the printer desired athttps://print.ncsu.edu:631/printers
+- From the list, be sure to select the printer model that matches the Printer Driver: field for the printer desired at https://print.ncsu.edu:631/printers

 - Open /Applications/Utilities/Terminal.app